ahaded777/wifi-password-generator/README.md

   <img src="assets/number_generator_image.png" alt="Program Screenshot" />

-  <p>This program generates a list of numbers between a given <strong>start_number</strong> and <strong>end_number</strong>, and writes them to a file.
-Numbers are formatted with leading zeros to ensure they are exactly 8 digits long.</p>
+  <p>This program generates a list of numbers between a given <strong>start_number</strong> and <strong>end_number</strong>, formats them with leading zeros to ensure they are exactly 8 digits long, and writes them to a specified file.</p>

   <h2>📜 Table of Contents</h2>
   <ul>